-Lunch Schedule - Lunches will be served continuously from about 10:40 a.m. to 1:25 p.m. at Muhlenberg Elementary Center and C. E. Cole.
+Lunch Schedule - Lunches are served continuously from about 10:40 a.m. to 1:45 p.m. at Muhlenberg Elementary Center and CE Cole.
 Each lunch period lasts thirty minutes.

 Cafeteria - Complete platters including milk are served at a nominal cost in our cafeteria.
 A monthly menu is available on the Muhlenberg School District website.
 When children buy a school breakfast or lunch, they should be encouraged to eat everything offered.
 Children are encouraged to eat in a manner that they would a restaurant.